agurwicz/cmg-macos/README.md

 # CMG on macOS

-This repository came to exist due to the lack of macOS support by [Computer Modeling Group](https://www.cmgl.ca)'s reservoir simulators.
+This repository came to exist due to the lack of macOS support by [Computer Modelling Group](https://www.cmgl.ca)'s reservoir simulators.
 We make use of [Docker](https://www.docker.com) to indirectly run CMG's Linux distribution on Macs.

 We are open to suggestions and contributions to the repository.